 I love saving money.
 It’s like my forte, but living a more healthy lifestyle than the one I was taught growing up, is also something very important to me.
-Pair that with a new love for creating things with my kids, they just LOVE to do DIY and it’s a great way we can bond, and wala, this post is born.
+Pair that with a new love for creating things with my kids, they just LOVE to do DIY and it’s a great way we can bond, and voila, this post is born with lots of frugal living tips.
 Things that you can easily make: cheaper, healthier, and funner than buying in the stores.

 8 things you buy that you can easily make for less…

 You are often paying for a promise or particular brand when you buy beauty supplies, but the truth is, simple things like coconut oil can moisturize and an essential oil can grow out your hair and bring a summery shine to it.
 There are some things worth paying for, like Younique.
 Man, I just LOVE that company!
-But for everything else, you can easily make it yourself.
+But for everything else, there is easy DIY homemade beauty products!
 There are so many copy cat recipes out there for things like Burt’s Bees lip balm, lotion bars, deodorant, perfumes, bubble bath, and so much more.
 In fact, there is a HUGE trend just starting right now that a lot more people are being more health conscience of what’s in their products and so they are making them themselves.

 Bread and Other Baked Goods

 Most baking supplies are low cost, especially if bought in bulk.
-You can make a loaf of bread for mere pennies and although it can be time consuming; just investing in a bread machine can cut some of the time you invest in it.
+You can make a cheap homemade bread recipe for mere pennies and although it can be time consuming; just investing in a bread machine can cut some of the time you invest in it.
 If you worry about your skill level when it comes to making bread, a bread machine will help take some of the worry out as well.

 Rice mix (like the Rice-a-roni variety), cake mixes, brownie mixes, recipe starters are really overpriced.
 In the instance of the rice mixes, you are getting less than a dime’s worth of rice and seasoning and paying 10 times that.
 You can make seasoned rice by just mixing some seasonings (bought in bulk, of course!), and water with some sautéed rice and you may even find that they taste even better without all the preservatives.